-The Society’s latest CD includes (almost complete) transcripts and overall indexes to ‘The Bristol Apprentice Books’ for the period from 1724 to 2009.
-It is a companion to our Bristol Burgess Books CD first published in 2004.
+The Society’s CDs include (almost complete) transcripts and overall indexes to ‘The Bristol Apprentice Books’ for the period from 1532 to 2009.
+It is a companion to our Bristol Burgess Books CD.

 The Apprentice Books of Bristol are very strongly linked with the Burgess Books of Bristol.
 Only Burgesses, the Freemen of the City, were entitled and obliged to take on Apprentices.
 Serving an apprenticeship to a Freeman was one of the ways in which an individual could himself (or herself) in turn become a Freeman.
 Not all Freemen would have served apprenticeships, and not all those who served apprenticeships went on to be admitted to the freedom of the City.

-Our CD offers all the advantages of having 5 overall indexes for all 12 books completed;
+Our CDs offer all the advantages of having overall indexes for all the books;